 The most widespread hidden cost in Ecuador is IVA (Impuesto al Valor Agregado), a tax of twelve percent added to most goods and services.
 In lower-end restaurants and hotels it’s taken for granted that IVA is included in the quoted price.
 Other places will add it to the end of the bill, often in tandem with a further ten percent service charge, making the final total 22 percent more than you might have bargained for.
 Car rental is almost always quoted without IVA.
 If in doubt, always clarify whether prices for anything from souvenirs to room rates include IVA.

-Another unexpected cost is the $40.80 airport departure tax, payable in cash when you fly out of the country from Quito; at the time of writing, this was $27.17 if leaving from Guayaquil.
+Another unexpected cost is the $30–40 airport departure tax, payable in cash when you fly out of the country from Quito or Guayaquil.

 Crime and personal safety